lsst/dp0-1_lsst_io/data-products-dp0-1/data-processing/index.rst

 ..
 This section should provide a brief, top-level description of the page.

 This page includes an overview of how data is processed in DP0.1.
 Since DP0.1 is based on the LSST DESC DC2, the most comprehensive reference can be found in `LSST Dark Energy Science Collaboration (2020) <https://arxiv.org/pdf/2010.05926.pdf>`_.
+The text on this page draws heavily from that source.

 .. _Data-Processing-Image-Simulation: